apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry10/tools.md

          under the License.
 ---

-# Blackberry 10 Command-Line Tools
+# Blackberry 10 Command-line Tools

 The `cordova` command-line utility is a high-level tool that allows you to build applications across several platforms at once.
 An older